MariuszBudzynski/AI-powered-Text-Analysis-API/README.md

 ## Current AI Capability
 Ask Questions (Q&A)

-Send any question or prompt, and the local LLM returns a helpful answer.
+Send any question and the local LLM returns a helpful answer.

 Use cases:
 - Explain concepts